The central heat trace on large compact classical groups: Applications: spectral asymptotics and gauge/string duality

 These invariants correspond to integrals of some cohomology classes $\tau_{k_i}(\omega)$, called $\tau$-classes, with respect to the moduli space of stable maps $\pi:C\to X$ of degree $d$.
 We defer to Appendix~\ref{sec:GW} the precise definition of these invariants and the associated moduli space, as we do not need them directly.
 The $n$-point correlation function of the physical model, which also corresponds to the partition function with $n$ fixed boundary conditions, is defined as the generating function

 where $q\in(0,1)$ is a coupling parameter and $z_1,\ldots,z_n$ are arbitrary coupling constants.

-Okounkov and Pandharipande developed a Gromov--Witten/Hurwitz correspondence, which can be summarized in the following statement: Gromov--Witten invariants with target a nonsingular algebraic curve can be expressed combinatorially through shifted symmetric functions
+Okounkov and Pandharipande developed a Gromov--Witten/Hurwitz correspondence, which can be summarized in the following statement: Gromov--Witten invariants with target a nonsingular algebraic curve can be expressed combinatorially through shifted symmetric functions $\mathbf p_k$ defined in~\eqref{eq:pk}.
+The precise formula of the correspondence for a curve $X$ of genus $g$ is \cite[eq.
+(0.25)]{OP2}:

-The functions $\mathbf{p}_k$ are zeta-regularizations\footnote{An enlightening explanation of the necessity of this regularization can be found in \cite[\S 0.4.3]{OP2}.} of the power sums